 The COVID-19 pandemic accelerated the shift toward digital learning, exposing deep-rooted inequalities in online access among teachers in public elementary schools (Parker et al., 2020).
 Despite the growing dependence on technology for teaching and administrative tasks, many educators continue to face limited or unreliable access to internet connectivity, digital devices, and technical support.
 These challenges hinder their ability to prepare and deliver lessons, assess student learning, and engage in professional development (Ferri et al., 2020).
 The digital divide has created barriers not only to effective teaching but also to equitable education delivery, especially in underserved rural areas where infrastructure remains inadequate.
 The persistent gap in online access limits the overall quality of post-pandemic education and reinforces systemic disparities among public school teachers (Afzal et al., 2023).

 Globally, countries have responded differently to the issue of online access for teachers in public education.
 In Finland, strong government investment in digital infrastructure ensured that nearly all teachers had access to high-speed internet and digital tools, enabling a smooth transition to online and blended learning (Näykki & Häkkinen, 2023).
-In contrast, India faced widespread connectivity issues, particularly in rural regions, where many public school teachers struggled with poor internet service and lack of access to personal digital devices (Dayal, 2023).
+In contrast, India faced widespread connectivity issues, particularly in rural regions, where many public school teachers struggled with poor internet service and a lack of access to personal digital devices (Dayal, 2023).
 Meanwhile, South Africa reported significant disparities between urban and rural schools, with many public school teachers in disadvantaged communities lacking sufficient digital resources (Lembani et al., 2020).
 These international experiences highlight the importance of equitable leadership and policy interventions in closing digital access gaps among educators.

 In the Philippines, the pandemic revealed the uneven landscape of digital access for public elementary school teachers.
 Many educators, particularly in geographically isolated and disadvantaged areas, experienced limited access to stable internet connections and essential devices such as laptops or tablets (Esteron, 2021).
 According to various Department of Education reports, teachers often relied on personal resources or borrowed equipment just to meet the demands of remote teaching.
 Government efforts such as the provision of SIM cards and tablets were helpful but not uniformly distributed, leaving gaps in implementation (Robosa et al., 2021).
 These conditions have continued in the post-pandemic period, affecting the capacity of teachers to utilize technology effectively for instruction, communication, and continuous learning.